bresnow/bresnow/README.md

 As an interface designer, I organize, plan, and create using any surface where two objects or forces meet.
 Indeed, given enough time, space and opportunity.

-I was educated as a graphic designer/ illustrator but I am a self taught typescript developer.
+I was educated as a graphic designer/ illustrator but I am a self-taught javascript developer.

 <!--
 **bresnow/bresnow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.